Creative Philanthropy: Redesigning SINAG Foundation

 The Goal

-SINAGFoundation needed a new look.
-The nonprofit branding had to be simple and clear.
-It also had to stay iconic.
-The new identity had real jobs to do.
+SINAGFoundation needed a new look, and the brief carried a quiet tension.
+The nonprofit branding had to be simple and clear, and it also had to stay iconic.
+Those two words pull against each other.
+Simple is easy to draw and easy to forget.
+Iconic usually asks for detail, and detail is the first thing to disappear at small sizes.
+The new identity had real jobs to do on top of that.
 It needed to attract larger donors.
 It needed to grow social media engagement.
 It needed to lift foundation funds.
 And it had to fit the donor audience better.
+Those were the goals the design worked toward, not promises about what a mark can deliver on its own.

 Brand Discovery